makrai/notes/misra23-concept-min-pair-sentenc.md

 * pre-trained language models stride in eliciting
   * general knowl about real world concepts & entities (Petroni+ 19; Weir+ 20)
-  * isomorphism with real world abstractions like direction and color (Abdou+ 2021; Patel and Pavlick, 2022), often times without even having
+  * isomorphism with real world abstractions like direction and color (Abdou+ 2021; Patel and Pavlick, 2022)
-  * robustness has recently been called to question, owing to failures due to
+  * robustness has recently been called to question, owing to failures
     * reporting bias (Gordon and Van Durme, 2013; Shwartz and Choi, 2020),
     * lack of consistency (Elazar+ 2021; Ravichander+ 2020), and
     * sensitivity to lexical cues